Table of content

 I hope you enjoy Rome!
 Be a doll and be a responsible traveler.
-Rome, in collaboration with four other major Italian cities, created a campaign #enjoyrespect to remind the travelers to behave while traveling.
-One last thing – don’t leave a trail, especially garbage trail, after yourself on your travels.
+In collaboration with four other major Italian cities, Rome created a campaign #enjoyrespect to remind travelers to behave while traveling.
+One last thing – don’t leave a trail, especially a garbage trail, after yourself on your travels.